drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 where $\rho$ is the density, A the area, $\text{δ\ }$ the thickness, and c the specific heat capacity of the circuit element in the model.

-Energy equation of each sub system
+Energy equations of each sub system

 (1) The Fresnel lens layer